IU Biology offers you departmental awards and fellowships to aid your academic pursuits.

 Emergency funding and loans

-The Marcus Rhoades Memorial Fund is available to graduate students with a declared major from IUB Biology and who are in critical “financial emergency” situations for which no other laboratory funds are available.
+Graduate students with a declared major from IUB Biology and who are in critical “financial emergency” situations are eligible for emergency funding from the department.

 IU College of Arts and Sciences emergency funding